eosnetworkfoundation/docs/docs/20_smart-contracts/10_getting-started/10_dune-guide.md

 ```shell
 dune --cmake-build .
 ```
-You see your contract compiling.
-If there are any errors, you see them in the output.
+Your contract is now compiled.
+If there were any errors you see them in the output.

 ### Deploy your contract